Sovietaced/Avior/readme.md

 Changelog
 ---------

+v1.2
+* Added port, flow statistics for each switch
+* Added error checking for actions, match, etc. Checks will actually scan the switch for valid ports.
+* Flow verification added since the static flow pusher does not adequately represent flows on a switch.
+* Simple patch panel added, 5 easy clicks to add a logical patch.
+* Massive bug fixes, code cleansin and optimization.

 v1.1
 * Secondary release, module removed from the floodlight controller and built as a separate application.
-* Use of restAPI implemented, more detailed network information, more stable.
+* Use of restAPI implemented, more network information, more stable.
+* Bug fixes.

 v1.0
 * Initial release, application built into the floodlight controller as a module.